Important Notice: Our pricing changed on September 21st, please refer to our blog post for a longer discussion.

 Safe search filters exclude adult material from the search results.

+We are featuring state of the art AI tools that can improve the quality of consumed information for kids.
 AI tools can be beneficial for getting quick answers to common questions, but it's important to remember that they're not always accurate.
-As part of the Kagi Family Plan, we encourage families to talk to their kids about the potential risks and benefits of AI question-answering tools.
+We encourage you to talk with kids about the potential risks and benefits of AI question-answering tools.
 It's important for kids to understand how these tools work and how to use them safely and responsibly in a way to nurture curiosity.

 We added appropriate warnings for AI tools around the interface and a particular content-moderation filter to ensure AI output does not contain harmful content.